Ready yourself for a fulfilling, high-wage welding career in welding technology.

 View the full curriculum guide for the Certificate in Welding Technology.

-What Can I Do With a Welding Certificate?
+What Can I Do With a Welding Degree?

 Welding is the process of combining materials (usually metal) using high heat.
 It may also involve patching metal, plastic, glass, or other materials.
 Welding is used in nearly every manufacturing industry from shipbuilding and construction to pipelines, aerospace, oil rigs, and automotive, including high-performance racing.

 While a welder’s main job is to weld, they also have to have critical thinking skills, read blueprints, calculate weld dimensions, inspect materials, and maintain equipment.

 Many career paths are open to welders depending on their certification, education, and experience.
 Examples include inspection, education, engineering, project management, robotics, and sales.
 Opportunities exist for travel and welding in unique places such as underwater welding at the bottom of the ocean.